-The Data Access and Governance work of the Alliance is being delivered via the pan-UK Data Governance Steering Group, which is a working group of the Alliance representing data custodians and policymakers across the four nations.
+The Pan-UK Data Governance Steering Group is a working Group of the Alliance representing data custodians and policymakers across the four nations.
 The Steering Group is focused on simplifying and streamlining data access governance processes.

 Researchers consistently cite difficulties in obtaining access to data as the primary blocker to research productivity.

-Lack of robust, transparent, standardised, and accessible processes, guidance and training for granting data access causes significant challenges and delays to sharing of data, linkage, and wider access.
+Lack of robust, transparent, standardised, and accessible processes and guidance for granting data access causes significant challenges and delays to sharing of data, linkage, and wider access.

 Data access application and approval processes vary considerably across data custodians and can be slow and challenging to navigate.